 Packing for a winter getaway can be challenging as the clothes you need are bulkier and take up more room.
-Winter escapes often have a couple of elements to them which include outdoor activities in frigid temperatures sometimes with snow and ice and indoor activities like spas, cosying up by the fire or dining in a fancy restaurant.
-In this post, we put together a stylish carry-on only packing list for a weekend winter escape.
+Winter escapes often have a couple of elements, including outdoor activities in frigid temperatures, sometimes with snow and ice, and indoor activities like spas, cozying up by the fire or dining in a fancy restaurant.

-The most common rule for packing for any winter vacation is dress in layers.
+The most common rule for packing for any winter vacation is to dress in layers.
 Three layers to be exact which will ensure you keep your body warm.
-So we’ve divided up your necessities within these three layers.
+So I have divided up your necessities into these three layers.

 First Layer – Insulation and Intimates

-This first layer consists of your delicates and thermal wear which comes in direct contact with your skin.
-It is essential, especially if you are participating in winter sports to have the right type of thermal gear to keep you dry and warm.
+This first layer consists of your delicates and thermal wear, or the clothing that comes in direct contact with your skin.
+It is essential, especially if you are participating in winter sports, having the right thermal gear type to keep you dry and warm.

 Second Layer – Fashion and Warmth

 The second layer is the one people will see when you remove your coat or are indoors warming up.
 Like your first layer, it must also insulate and keep you dry.
 Winter packing should be about moving moisture away from your body.
-Moisture freezes, and we want to keep ourselves warm and toasty not wet and freezing.
+Water freezes, and we want to keep ourselves warm and toasty, not wet and freezing.

 Consider your weekend and make sure the items in your second layer can work for active outdoor activities or stylish dinners at the hotel.
 Pack like colours that you can mix and match.